aitmil/recipe-book/README.md

 ### 3. Run the Application

-Go back to the root of the `recipe-book/` directory and start both the backend and frontend concurrently:
+Go back to the root of the `recipe-book` directory and start both the backend and frontend concurrently:

 ```env
 cd ..